heyyytamvo/FCJ2024-Workshop2/content/1-Introduce/_index.md

 ### Why GitOps?

+GitOps is a framework that uses Git as a single source of truth to manage infrastructure and application deployments.
+Leverage Git's Version Control capabilities to automate and streamline the deployment process, making complex systems easier to manage.
+With GitOps, the most common practice we can apply is Infrastructure as Code (or IaC).
+Thus, the Ops team will rely on Github Repository to know the current configuration of the infrastructure.

 ### Why DevSecOps?

 DevOps practice enhances an organization’s ability to deliver applications by using automation tools.
 Hence, the amount of required time to release a new feature will be effectively reduced, then: